 Let’s face it – fairy tales aren’t real and sometimes love just isn’t enough.
 This isn’t meant as a slight to relationships and it certainly shouldn’t be seen as demeaning them.
 It’s just meant to give you a reality check because like everything else in life that is worthwhile, relationships take a great deal of work.
-This is most true now since we’re forced to spend not just hours together but weeks and months because of the lockdown.
+This is most true now since we’re forced to spend not just hours together but spending more time during weeks and months because of the covid-19 lockdown.
 As data from Wuhan and elsewhere shows, this forced face-to-face time for an extended period takes a toll on relationships and divorces in the region have more than doubled.

 1. Work on yourself